twobombs/qrackmin/README.md

 To simulate performance and measured results on high-Qubit (34+) for validation before GPU cluster deployment

-For this reason Pure CPU OpenCL ICD is installed so OpenCL is used for maximum alignmet with GPU OCL requirements
+For this reason Pure CPU OpenCL ICD is installed so OpenCL is used for maximum alignment with GPU OCL requirements

 - ### VCL Qrack@docker nodes